-Whether you're looking for practical small space storage solutions or just need inspiration on which paint colours will give the illusion of space, we've listed our favourite ideas below to help make the most of all smaller kitchen.
+Whether you're looking for practical small space storage solutions or just need inspiration on which paint colours will give the illusion of space, we've listed our favourite ideas below to help make the most of all small kitchen.

 1. Be savvy with storage in a small kitchen

 As with all small rooms, good storage that works hard is key, the last thing you want in a teeny kitchen is clutter.
 Opting for a mix of open and closed storage is a fab. idea for small kitchens – open shelving and glass cabinets double up as decoration and storage if you fill them with jars, crockery and your best kitchenware.
 Use the cupboards for the less aesthetically pleasing stuff and invest in under shelf baskets and cupboard organisers to make even more of your space.

 For more small kitchen storage ideas head over to our feature.

 2. Use bold colours to enhance the space you do have

 Looking for bold small kitchen ideas?
 We know that we always say that in small spaces you should keep everything white and bright and light, but sometimes contrasting colours can have a similar space-enhancing effect.
 So if you are feeling bold, choosing a vivid colour for your space can be a good idea for smaller kitchens.
 You don't have to fork out a lot to achieve this look either, you can try painting your kitchen cabinets; if it doesn't go well, just paint over them!

 Make sure you pick the best kitchen cupboard paint though, you will find loads of options in our buying guide.

 Think you didn't have room for a island in your small kitchen?
 Think again.
 Sure most homes in the UK might not be roomy enough for a massive island, but if you love that flexible, freestanding look that an island brings to a space, you can always create a similar effect with a butcher's block.
 They are much more compact than an island but can still give you extra surface space and extra storage.